How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 This is a clear preference shown for a republic over a democracy.

-Democracy is discussed again in the Federalist book #14.
+Democracy is discussed again by James Madison in the Federalist book #14.

 Madison’s reading convinced him that direct democracies—such as the assembly in Athens, where 6,000 citizens were required for a quorum—unleashed populist passions that overcame the cool, deliberative reason prized above all by Enlightenment thinkers.
 “In all very numerous assemblies, of whatever characters composed, passion never fails to wrest the sceptre from reason,” he argued in The Federalist Papers, the essays he wrote (along with Alexander Hamilton and John Jay) to build support for the ratification of the Constitution.